 Many pieces have been composed specifically for her.

-Rachel has worked with, amongst others, Richard Hickox, Simon Rattle, Roger Norrington, Emmanuelle Haim, Charles Mackerras and Ivan Fischer, performing with the Orchestra of the Age of Enlightenment, The Schutz Choir and Birmingham Symphony Orchestra.
+Rachel has worked with, amongst others, Richard Hickox, Simon Rattle, Roger Norrington, Emmanuelle Haim, Charles Mackerras and Ivan Fischer, performing with the Orchestra of the Age of Enlightenment, London Voices and Birmingham Symphony Orchestra.

 Read Rachel’s biography or contact her below.

 Please click on the Concert name for more information.

 Show Past Concerts

 - Mozart’s “Requiem” on April 10, 2011 6:00 pm